etpinard/basemap.d3/README.md

 ### Current features

-- Basemap of coastlines, land, ocean, countries, USA states
+- Basemap of coastlines, land, ocean, countries, USA states, river and lakes
 - Scatter points/text and great circle paths in (lon, lat) coordintates on top of a basemap
 - Choropleth of countries
 - Scatter points/text by locations (e.g. ISO-3)